naturepoems/naturepoems/quotes/American Modernism and Nature (1910s–1930s)/HD Hilda Doolittle/index.md

 ---
 layout: author
 title: HD Hilda Doolittle
-description: "An important figure in the Imagist movement, H.D. explored themes of nature and the feminine experience through a Modernist lens.
-Her works often blend natural imagery with personal reflection, creating a unique poetic voice."
+description: "A modernist poet associated with the Imagist movement, H.D. often used nature imagery in her work to explore themes of identity and sexuality.
+Her poem 'The Garden' combines personal reflection with nature, showcasing her deep connection to the environment."
 subject: "American Modernism and Nature (1910s–1930s)"
 parent: American Modernism and Nature (1910s–1930s)
 permalink: /American Modernism and Nature (1910s–1930s)/HD Hilda Doolittle/